top of page

 Ban Insurance

-The most effective manner of reducing medical costs, however, is to ban health insurance in its entirety since insurance is the primary reason of why medical costs have risen excessively over the years.
+Another possible manner of reducing medical costs is to ban health insurance since that is the reason why medical costs have excessively risen over the years.

-All insurance policies are pyramid schemes by their very nature of where a large number of contributors are expected to pay, while only a few at the top may receive benefits.
-Relying on a fraudulent system like this is unwise since at some point, greater payments are needed to enter into the system in order to support it over an extended period of time.
+All insurance policies are pyramid schemes by their very nature in which a large number of contributors are expected to pay, while only a few at the top may receive benefits.
+However, relying on a fraudulent system like this is problematic since at some point, greater payments are needed in order to support the system over an extended period of time.

-This is the very reason why medical costs have risen over the years because it allows the medical industry to take advantage of the situation and increase fees higher than what an ordinary person may afford.
-On the other hand, if insurance was banned then the entire situation will be able to correct itself of where the medical industry would be forced to reduce costs in order to remain in business (e.g., make things too expensive, then no one will pay for their services).
+allows the medical industry to increase fees higher than what an ordinary person may afford.
+However, if insurance policies were banned then the entire situation would be able to correct itself of where the medical industry would be required to reduce costs in order to remain in business.

-may also need to maintain a universal charge list for all medical costs throughout the country.
-This will establish a maximum limit on how much medical products and services may charge patients and will be necessary to reduce the over-inflated costs of the current health care system.
+may also need to maintain a universal charge list at the federal level to restrict medical costs.
+This will establish a maximum limit on how much the medical industry may charge their patients for their services.

 Sample Numbers